srvsagserver/jsrvserver/README.md

 2. Build the maven project in IDEA and run SrvcApp configuration in debug mode

-3. To make UI reload js right after modifications run
+3. To run the React part and make UI reload js right after modifications run

         npm run watchBuild